Frequently asked questions

 What are the indices?

-• The ‘total supply’ index measures the relative total number of available sales or rental listings on the Zoopla portal
+• The ‘total supply’ index measures the change in total number of available sales or rental listings on the Zoopla portal over time.
+This gives insight into the evolving overall choice of stock available to buyers/renters

-• The ‘new supply’ index measures the relative number of new sales or rental listings on the Zoopla portal
+• The ‘new supply’ index measures the change in new sales or rental listings added to the Zoopla portal over time.
+This gives insight into the pace at which new properties are coming onto the market

-• The ‘demand’ index measures the relative number of email and phone leads for sale or rental listings on the Zoopla portal
+• The ‘demand’ index measures the change in high intent demand through the number of email and phone loads for sale or rental listings on the Zoopla portal.
+This gives insight into whether an area is attracting more or less buyers/renters

 What can the indices be used for?

-This metric can be used to measure change in applicant intent to buy/rent a property in an area, for example:
+These metrics can be used to measure change in amount of supply in the market and applicant intent to buy/rent a property in an area, for example:

-• Is supply, new supply, or buyer demand for flats in AL1 increasing or decreasing?
+• Is supply, new supply, or buyer demand for flats in the South East increasing or decreasing?

 • Is rental supply, new supply, or tenant demand for houses in the North East increasing or decreasing?